AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

 Review
 =================================

 This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
 It then saves the status of each file in a csv, as well as the time taken per slice review, for easier monitoring.

 Launching the review process
 ---------------------------------

 * Data paths :
-    First, you will be asked to load your images and labels; you can use the checkbox above the Open buttons to choose whether you want to load a single 3D **.tif** image or a folder of 2D images as a 3D stack.
+    First, you will be asked to load your images and labels.
-    Folders can be stacks of either **.png** or **.tif** files, ideally numbered with the index of the slice at the end.
+    If you want to start a new review, check the **New review** button, then select the corresponding layers in napari.
+    If you want to continue a review, check the **Existing review** button, then select the folder containing the image, labels and the csv file.

 .. note::
-    Only single 3D **.tif** files or 2D stacks of several **.png** or **.tif** in a folder are currently supported.
+    Only single 3D **.tif** files in a folder are currently supported.
+    If you have a stack, open it as folder in napari, then save it as a single **.tif** file.

 * Anisotropic data :
     This will scale the images to visually remove the anisotropy, so as to make review easier.